> Folk Music > Songs > The Sword Dancer’s Song / Ripon Sword Dance Song

 [ Roud 610 ; Master title: The Sword Dancer’s Song ; TYG 99 ; Ballad Index RcRiSwDa ; trad.]

 Doc Rowe recorded the Ripon Sword Dancers (Mummers) in The Black Bull in Ripon, Yorkshire, on Boxing Day, 26 December 1980.
-This live recording was included in 1998 on the Topic anthology of songs and dance tunes of seasonal events, You Lazy Lot of Bone-Shakers (The Voice of the People Volume 16).
+This field recording was included in 1998 on the Topic anthology of songs and dance tunes of seasonal events, You Lazy Lot of Bone-Shakers (The Voice of the People Volume 16).

 I first came across Ripon Sword Dance Song on the Yorkshire Garland Group website, an online archive of songs collected in, or linked to Yorkshire.
 The song also appears in the 1930 issue of the Journal of the English Folk Dance Society in an article by Douglas Kennedy on sword dance and mummers’ plays.
 Kennedy states that the song was collected by Dr C.H.
 Moody of Ripon in 1925 and forms part of a sword-dance play performed in Ripon around Christmas.
 I initially learnt this song with the intention of including it in a Christmas set, but having learnt it, I decided it was far too good a song to only sing at Christmas, so I undertook to re-write a slightly less festive version.
 The song I sing here is my reworking, with all references to Christmas removed and a handful of extra verses added from related calling on songs.